 This is the best area to stay in Porto if you are looking for some nightlife fun.
 However, it gets really noisy during the night.

-How to get there: São Bento and Aliados subway stations are just 10min walking distance.
+How to get there: São Bento and Aliados subway stations are a 10 minutes walking distance.